What we like:

 As with anything, there are advantages and drawbacks to sharing your home equity with Unison.
 Here are the ones you’ll want to consider before moving forward:

-- Unison shares in the depreciation if your home loses value
+Unison shares in the depreciation if your home loses value and you sell after the restriction period

 Customer ratings and reviews